 By plane

-Bodø Airport is located just 2 kilometres from the city centre.
-The airport express bus has many daily departures and covers the distance in about 5 minutes.
+Bodø Airport is located 2 kilometres from the city centre.
+The airport bus has many daily departures and covers the distance in about 5 minutes.
 A flight from Oslo to Bodø takes 1 hour and 20 minutes.

 Transfer in Bodø for your trip to the Lofoten Islands.

-Ad: Norwegian – cheap and direct flights in Norway and over 70 European destinations
+Ad: Norwegian – cheap flights in Norway and direct flights from more than 70 European airports

 By train